Finding the fun in Aging :

 Encourage Social Interaction

 A common complaint among seniors is that they are lonely.
 Encourage your loved one to join a group of like-minded individuals.
-Senior centers and library all around the country offer many free or low-cost discussion groups and classes.
+Senior centres and library all around the country offer many free or low-cost discussion groups and classes.
 Perhaps your senior loved one may enjoy joining an art class or a book group?
 Seniors are eligible for discounts in several museums and galleries—encouraging them to join tour groups and courses can allow them to interact with others while learning about a subject that is of interest to them.

 Encourage a Healthy Dose of Physical Activity